 Writing scientific papers for publication in academic journals is something you’re going to have to do during an academic career.
 Being faced with a lab book full of results and a blank screen is challenging and for many researchers, this can be compounded by English not being their first language.
 So where do you start?

-Here are some suggestions for how to structure your paper.
+Here are some suggestions for how to structure your scientific papers.

 You have far fewer pages for a scientific journal paper than you do for a thesis, so every word should matter.
 Always include a cover letter or email.
 Use this to sell your paper and show the editor why they should be interested in it.
 Make sure you present your paper in the correct context of the journal you are submitting it to.